 This research was presented in a paper, “A sample of Seyfert-2 galaxies with ultra-luminous galaxy-wide NLRs – Quasar light echos?” to appear in The Astrophysical Journal.

 - The astronomers studied the object using the powerful X-shooter spectrograph on the VLT.
-By splitting the light up into its component colours they could find out the composition of the glowing material and why it was shining so brightly.
+By splitting the light up into its component colors they could find out the composition of the glowing material and why it was shining so brightly.

 - The search was made using the huge online database of the Sloan Digital Sky Survey (SDSS).

 - Green Pea galaxies are small, luminous galaxies undergoing vigorous star formation.
 They were first spotted in 2007 by participants in the astronomical crowd-sourcing project Galaxy Zoo.
 Unlike green beans, these galaxies are very small — our Milky Way galaxy contains a mass equivalent to that of around 200 average green pea galaxies.
 The similarity between green pea and green bean galaxies is limited to their appearance, as most of them are not closely related.

 - In many active galaxies, the view of the central black hole is blocked by large amounts of dust, making it difficult to measure the activity of the black hole.
 To check whether green bean galaxies are indeed different from other galaxies with hidden centers, the astronomers looked at data from these galaxies at much longer infrared wavelengths that easily penetrate even very thick dust clouds.
 The central regions of J2240, and the other green bean galaxies, turned out to be much fainter than expected.
 This means that the active nucleus is now really much weaker than suggested by the brightness of the glowing regions.